privacyguides/privacyguides.org/docs/basics/account-deletion.en.md

 ### Log In

 In order to delete your old accounts, you'll need to first make sure you can log in to them.
 Again, if the account was in your password manager, this step is easy.
 If not, you can try to guess your password.
 Failing that, there is usually a "forgot password?" link toward the bottom of the login screen.
-It may also be possible that accounts you've abandoned have already been deleted, sometimes services prune all old accounts.
+It may also be possible that accounts you've abandoned have already been deleted; sometimes services prune all old accounts.

 When you click it, it will most likely ask you for your email that you signed up with.
 Type in the email you think you used and see if you are sent a reset link.
 If the site returns an error message saying that email is not associated with an account, or you never receive a reset link after multiple attempts, then you do not have an account under that email address; try a different one.
 If you can't figure out which email address you used, or you no longer have access to that email, you can try contacting the service's support.
 Unfortunately there is no guarantee that you will be able to reclaim access your account.